n3rdopolis/linuxrcd/README.txt

   Its still in development, and may cause unknown breakage...

+  Some packages might fail to install, due to runtime differences in the runtimes like kernel versions and init systems not working in chroot, and the AUFS union in /usr/share.

 TODO:
   add more programs/scripts for recovery

   Document more things

   Fix the issues with data in /usr/share messing with package managers

+  Find solutiion for packages that start Upstart/systemd jobs after starting, are going to fail in the chroot, and cause the package to report failure and bomb out the package manager.
+This needs a fix

 How to use the ISO:
   burn it, (or put it in a VM), reboot, set the BIOS to boot from the CD if it does not already,